Dr Lynn Turner

 Research interests

-She is the author of Poetics of Deconstruction: on the threshold of differences (Bloomsbury, 2020), co-editor, with Undine Sellbach and Ron Broglio, of The Edinburgh Companion to Animal Studies (Edinburgh University Press, 2018), editor of The Animal Question in Deconstruction (EUP, 2013), co-author, with Astrid Schmetterling, of Visual Cultures As...
+She is the editor of Erotics of Deconstruction: Auto-affection after Derrida (EUP, 2024); author of Poetics of Deconstruction: on the threshold of differences (Bloomsbury, 2020); co-editor, with Undine Sellbach and Ron Broglio, of The Edinburgh Companion to Animal Studies (EUP, 2018), editor of The Animal Question in Deconstruction (EUP, 2013), co-author, with Astrid Schmetterling, of Visual Cultures As...
 Recollection (Sternberg, 2013) and co-editor, with Lindsay Kelley, of a special issue of parallax called 'bon appetit,' (2013).

-Her new edited collection Erotics of Deconstruction: autoaffection after Derrida will be published later this year (2024).
-Here she writes on the future of blood in the context of rape as a military weapon in the work of Jenny Holzer.
-She is developing a further monograph with the working title of Consanguineous: essays on art, literature and the living and would love to have the research time for another book between botany, art history, theology and philosophy on fig leaves.
+Lynn is developing a further monograph with the working title of Consanguineous: essays on art, literature and the living, and would love to have the research time for another book between botany, art history, theology and philosophy on fig leaves.

 She is one of the assistant editors of Derrida Today and sits on the board of several book series as well as Goldsmiths Press.